SteveCorbett/LicenceCreditsVue/README.md

 # LicenceCredits

 This project demonstrates how to generate and display credits for the third party licences used within a Vue 3 application.
-This code should be easily adaptable to any other JavaScript front end applications, including those built with Angular or React.
+This code should be easily adaptable to any other JavaScript front end applications, including those built with React.
+An Angular version of this project can be found at [LicenceCredits](https://github.com/SteveCorbett/LicenceCreditsNg)

 There are two package.json scripts that are required to extract and format the licence details.